Yi Sun-sin: Film and television

 Film director Kim Han-min created a film trilogy about battles led by Yi Sun-sin.
 The first film, The Admiral: Roaring Currents (2014) revolves around the events of the Battle of Myeongnyang and it became the most-watched film in South Korean history, attracting 17 million movie-goers.
 The second film Hansan: Rising Dragon (2022), is based on the Battle of Hansan Island.
-The upcoming third film Noryang depicts the Battle of Noryang.
+The third film Noryang: Deadly Sea (2023), depicts the Battle of Noryang.